 Slim cut mummy-style sleeping bags for women also have a bit more room in the hips compared to men’s bags.
 Since women often sleep colder than men, women’s bags often have more insulation in the torso and in the footbox – areas where we feel the cold most.

-If you are curvy, or you feel the cold easily, a women’s sleeping bag might be the right choice for you.
-I’m curvy and feel the cold a LOT so I use a women’s specific Big Agnes Roxy Ann sleeping bag.
-In the past I have also used a women’s specific down sleeping bag from MEC.
+I recommend: If you are curvy, or you feel the cold easily, a women’s sleeping bag might be the right choice for you.
+I’m curvy and feel the cold a LOT so I use a women’s specific Big Agnes Roxy Ann -9C/15F sleeping bag.
+Check prices: REI.
+In the past I have also used a unisex down sleeping bag from MEC.

 Women’s Hiking Gear: Sleeping Pads